-One Dead, 19 Injured After Car Strikes Pedestrians In New York's Times Square
+One Dead, 22 Injured After Car Strikes Pedestrians In New York's Times Square

-A car struck pedestrians in New York City's Times Square on Thursday, authorities said, leaving one person dead.
+A car struck pedestrians in New York City's Times Square on Thursday, leaving an 18-year-old woman dead.

-Fire officials said on Twitter that at least 19 people were also injured in the crash at the corner of 45th Street and Broadway.
+Authorities told reporters 22 other people were injured, four of them critically, in the incident at 42nd Street and Seventh Avenue.

+Police said 26-year-old Bronx resident Richard Rojas was arrested at the scene.
+"Preliminary investigation reveals that Rojas has a few arrests, two of them for DWI," NYPD Commissioner James O'Neill told reporters.

 Images from the scene showed people lying on the street after the incident.
 A Reuters photograph showed a woman with a sheet draped over her body.